RSC Anderlecht: History

 The 1982–83 season was a noteworthy season for the club for numerous reasons: former Anderlecht favourite Paul Van Himst was named the new coach, they won the 1982–83 UEFA Cup after a 2–1 aggregate victory in the final against Benfica, and under the impulse of sporting director Michel Verschueren, the rebuilding of the club stadium began.
 But in the domestic league, Anderlecht had to settle for second place behind Standard.
 Their bid to retain the UEFA Cup in 1983–84 failed at the final hurdle against English side Tottenham Hotspur.
-It turned out afterwards that Anderlecht had reached the final by bribing the semi-final referee to the equivalent of £27,000, ensuring passage against another English side, Nottingham Forest.
+It later emerged in 1997 that Anderlecht had reached the 1984 final by bribing the semi-final referee to the equivalent of £27,000, ensuring passage against another English side, Nottingham Forest.

 After three second-place finishes in a row, the Purple and Whites secured an easy 18th title in 1984–85, 11 points ahead of Club Brugge.
 In 1985–86, Anderlecht won the championship again, but this time after a two-legged play-off against Club Brugge.
 Anderlecht won their 20th championship on the last matchday of the 1986–87 season.
 They then lost key players Franky Vercauteren, Enzo Scifo (transferred in the summer of 1987) and Juan Lozano (heavily injured in a game at KSV Waregem a few months earlier).
 A weakened team coached by Raymond Goethals finished only fourth in 1988 behind Club Brugge, KV Mechelen and Royal Antwerp, but they nonetheless managed to lift the Belgian Cup for the sixth time in club history after a 2–0 victory over Standard Liège, with goals by Luc Nilis and Eddie Krnčević.
 The next year, Anderlecht retained the trophy with goals by Eddie Krncevic and Milan Janković (again with a 2–0 win over Standard), but finished second in the championship.
 After his second cup win, Goethals left for Bordeaux in the French Ligue 1.